-A live-in caregiver can perform a host of tasks within your loved one’s home, but one of the principal advantages is supplying companion care.
+A live-in caregiver can perform a host of tasks within your loved one’s home, but one of the principal advantages is providing companion care.

-At any time of the day or night, your loved one knows that there is someone reliable in the home that they can call upon to assist them, whether for a friendly chat and a cup of tea, or for assistance with household tasks, for example.
+At any time of the day or night, your loved one knows that there’s someone reliable in the home that they can call upon to assist them, whether for a friendly chat and a cup of tea, or for assistance with household tasks, for example.

 The carer will provide help wherever it is needed, from assistance with the housework, to feeding and walking pets, taking care of the laundry and preparing healthy and nutritious meals.
-The carer will take responsibility for arranging and facilitating medical appointments, store and dispense medications and arrange fun and interesting days out and activities.
+They’ll take responsibility for arranging and facilitating medical appointments, store and dispense medications and arrange fun and interesting days out and activities.

 Elder go to great lengths to ensure that both carer and care recipient are carefully matched, as shared interests and hobbies help to promote a strong and lasting friendship, which is beneficial to both parties.
 This means that your loved one and their carer will always have common ground to enable easy discussions and mutual trust and respect.